Slovak anti-corruption opposition parties score emphatic election win

 Seats won by other liberal and conservative parties gave OLANO a strong position to lead negotiations to form a new centre-right government.

-OLANO leader Igor Matovic has pledged to clean up politics, and ambition encapsulated in his party's slogan: "Let's Beat the Mafia Together".
+OLANO leader Igor Matovic has pledged to clean up politics, an ambition encapsulated in his party's slogan: "Let's Beat the Mafia Together".

 "We take the result as a request from people who want us to clean up Slovakia.
 To make Slovakia a just country, where the law applies to everybody regardless if he is rich or poor," Matovic said after most of the votes were counted.